avantec-iot/avantec-thingsboard/docs/thingsboard/thingsboard-ota-updates.rst

     {"current_fw_title": "TA652FC-W-TB", "current_fw_version": "1.6.3", "fw_state": "UPDATED"}

-If the firmware/software update failed, ThingsBoard expect the device to send the following telemetry:
+If the firmware update failed, ThingsBoard expect the device to send the following telemetry:

 for firmware: